Towards Faithful Model Explanation in NLP: A Survey: Faithfulness

-\minisection{Faithfulness vs. Sensitivity, Implementation Invariance, Input Invariance, and Completeness.} These four principles are sometimes seen as necessary conditions for Faithfulness, though not always explicitly \cite{sundararajan_axiomatic_2017, samek_reliability_2019, yeh_fidelity_2019}.
+\minisection{Faithfulness vs. Input Sensitivity, Model Sensitivity, and Completeness.} These principles are sometimes seen as necessary conditions for faithfulness, though not always explicitly stated \cite{sundararajan_axiomatic_2017, samek_reliability_2019, yeh_fidelity_2019}.
 Practically, they are often used to prove that an explanation is \textit{not} faithful via counterexamples.
-For example, given an explanation method, researchers run it on a dataset and see if there exists any example(s) where these principles are violated.
-This is called sanity checks in the literature \cite{adebayo_sanity_2018}.
+For instance, given an explanation method, researchers run it on a model and check through all the principles.
+If any of them (for instance, input sensitivity) is violated, then the explanation method is said to be unfaithful.
+This is also called sanity checks in the literature \cite{adebayo_sanity_2018}.
+We will revisit them in more detail in Section~\ref{section:axiomatic_evaluation}.

-\minisection{Faithfulness vs. Minimality.} There are no known relations between them, either from the literature or from the authors' point of view.